The Rain Goes Down in Africa

 Day Zero: getting to Africa

 My careful planning was a bit thrown off by changed plans around the family Christmas—so instead of popping over from Nyíregyháza, I had to jump on a train in Budapest at 8AM in the morning to catch my flight from Debrecen to Munich, then onwards to Frankfurt and eventually the overnight flight to Johannesburg.
-Only one last short hop from there to Gaborone and we were done—eventually arriving in Botswana Friday evening.
+Only one last short flight there to Gaborone and we were done—eventually arriving in Botswana Friday evening.
 It was quite a hike!
+I have met up with Jan-Erik in Frankfurt, so we got to enjoy each other's company for the rest of the journey (except for the flight itself to Johannesburg, but I slept that clean through that anyway!).

 Due to various delays we ended up spending most of our Friday in the Johannesburg airport.
 We arrived in Gaborone late in the afternoon, where Sibylle & Florian picked us up.